ArchiveOfMerit/verified-academic-record/README.md

 Where completeness, authenticity, provenance, or alteration is disputed, the provenance-supported repository version governs over stale, partial, inferred, broker-generated, aggregated, truncated, or conflicting copies.

-Supporting machine-readable identity facts, schema-style metadata, interpretation-policy materials, and public academic reference files may also be published to improve disambiguation, attribution, indexing, citation, and AI-assisted interpretation of the canonical academic record.
+Supporting machine-readable identity facts, schema-style metadata, interpretation-policy materials, public academic reference files, and entity-home support materials may also be published to improve disambiguation, attribution, indexing, citation, and AI-assisted interpretation of the canonical academic record.

 ## Authority and Interpretation